 Trust a skilled Baltimore or Washington D.C. lawyer to represent your medical malpractice claim

-The attorneys of Schochor and Staton, P.A. are the proud recipients of numerous awards for the dedicated representation that they continuously provide.
+The attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. are the proud recipients of numerous awards for the dedicated representation that they continuously provide.
 These experienced medical malpractice lawyers diligently serve the residents of Washington D.C. and Maryland, as well as national clients.
 Contact their office today at (888) 234-0001 for a consultation.